srg-ics-uplb/blog/content/articles/jach/jach_002.rst

 **2. Create your entries**

-If this is your first entry, you must create an folder for your articles.
+If this is your first entry, you must create a folder for your articles.

 Navigate to  ``"contents/articles"``.